 As long as you stop to look, spring offers a spectacular show—the flowering trees and plants are hard to miss and always impress.
 Meanwhile, a quieter, even more powerful miracle goes on underground spring through fall as tiny seeds sprout to generate new life.
 Even the mighty Sequoia, arguably the largest living thing on Earth, starts from a seed no bigger than a grain of wheat.
 This simple but utterly mind-blowing process is right there for you and your kids to experience.

 If you are in the countryside with lots of garden, great.
-Or if you are like us, smack in the middle of the city but with ample window sills, great again.
+Or if you are smack in the middle of the city but with ample window sills, great again.
 It only takes a few pots, some potting soil, seeds and water.
-In only a few days, you’ll begin to bear the fruits (well, first leaves) of your labor, as shoots will begin to emerge, providing endless opportunity to observe, dialogue, name and nurture as they grow!
+In a matter of days, you’ll begin to bear the fruits (well, first leaves) of your labor, as shoots will begin to emerge, providing endless opportunity to observe, chat about and nurture seedlings as they grow!

 Why is this activity great for kids?

 Once your seeds start to sprout, kids can use them to practice observing, measuring, and even experimenting, giving a foundation in scientific inquiry.
 Young kids will learn through exposure while older kids can learn new vocabulary and make connections to things they have already learned.
-Even if all you do is plant, care for and watch your seeds and seedlings closely, kids will develop their inner naturalists as they build a foundation of understanding about the miracle of birth, the life cycle of plants and the survival of both a single living thing and an entire species.
+Even if all you do is plant, care for and watch your seeds and seedlings closely, kids will develop their inner naturalists as they build a foundation of understanding about the the life cycle of plants and just a bit about the survival of both a single living thing and an entire species.

 Teaching kids the art of patience and persistence pays off big time—it's been proven by grandmothers and researchers for generations (If you haven't heard of it, you've got to check out the Marshmallow Experiment).
 Although not long from an adult’s perspective, the time required for seeds to sprout (about a week) is long enough for kids to struggle to remain interested.
 In this age of instant gratification, it is hard to find ways for your kids to practice waiting that have such a great payoff as waiting for seeds to sprout.